rabbitmq/rabbitmq-website/site/feature-flags.md

 previous record (which is private now).
 However, there is no need to query feature flags for that: the plugin will be ABI-compatible (i.e. no need to recompile it) with RabbitMQ 3.8.0 and later.
-It should also be ABI-compatible once the `amqqueue` appears in RabbitMQ 3.7.x.
+It should also be ABI-compatible with RabbitMQ 3.7.x once the `amqqueue` appears in that branch.

 However if the plugin targets quorum queues introduced in RabbitMQ 3.8.0, it may have to query feature flags to determine what it can do.